PART 5 -- PUBLICIZING CONTRACT ACTIONS

-(S-93) PMs/AMs shall use the same format as above for “Notifications” except that the title of the document should be changed to “Press Notification,” the contracting activity name should be changed to properly reflect the non-DISA contracting activity and the contracting point of contact should be changed to reflect the DISA PM/AM point of contact information.
+(S-93) PMs shall use the same format as above for “Notifications” except that the title of the document should be changed to “Press Notification,” the contracting activity name should be changed to properly reflect the non-DISA contracting activity and the contracting point of contact should be changed to reflect the DISA PM point of contact information.

-(1) The contracting officer must prepare and submit the Notification via email to the respective COCO.
-The COCO must review and approve all Notifications prior to email submission to the DISA Public Affairs and DISA General Counsel (GC).
-The COCO will submit the Notification (in accordance with the format at DARS 5.303(S-92) via email concurrently to
+(1) The contracting officer must prepare and submit the Notification via email to the respective CoCO.
+The CoCO must review and approve all Notifications prior to email submission to the DISA Public Affairs, DISA General Counsel (GC), and the HCA.
+The CoCO will submit the Notification (in accordance with the format at DARS 5.303(S-92)) via email concurrently to

 the DISA Public Affairs (Outlook email address: DISA Ft Meade BD Mailbox Public Affairs) and DISA GC (Outlook email address: DISA Scott AFB DITCO Mailbox Legal Office or DISA Ft Meade GC Mailbox Acquisition Law Team).
-The COCO will also provide a courtesy copy to the HCO and HCA via email.
-Submissions must be made in sufficient time so that the DISA Public Affairs, DISA GC, and HCA receive it at least three workdays before the award date provided in the Notification.
+The CoCO will also provide a courtesy copy to the HCO and HCA via email.
+Submissions must be made in sufficient time so that the DISA Public Affairs, DISA GC, and HCA receive it at least three business days before the award date provided in the Notification.